WeblateOrg/weblate/docs/api.rst

 .. http:get:: /exports/stats/(string:project)/(string:component)/

+    :query integer indent: pretty printed indentation
+    :query string jsonp: JSONP callback function to wrap the data

     Retrieves statistics for given component in JSON format.
+Optionally as JSONP when you specify the callback in the ``jsonp`` parameter.

     You can get pretty-printed output by appending ``?indent=1`` to the request.